Increase Visibility While Welding

-Laser cutting machines vary in power and can range from not as hazardous to extremely dangerous.
-During the cutting process, when the beam interacts with metals, high temperatures cause the encircling air to expand and rapidly release harmful emissions such as smoke, aerosols or chemical vapors.
+The laser cutting process works through a digital computer program that allows machine operators to precisely measure and receive exact dimensions for their projects.
+During the laser cutting process, when the beam interacts with metals, high temperatures cause the encircling air to expand and rapidly release harmful emissions such as smoke, aerosols or chemical vapors.

 Worksites and facilities that utilize laser cutting must implement proper filtration systems to ensure workers are protected at all times.

-When metals that are coated with materials like hexavalent chromium (to avoid corrosion) are being torched, welded or cut they release toxins which can result in irritation of the eyes, skin and respiratory systems, and increase the possibility of lung cancer.
-These contaminants must be captured at the source to protect workers from serious health risks.
+When metals that are coated with materials like hexavalent chromium (to avoid corrosion) are being torched, welded or cut, they release contaminants that can result in eye, skin, and respiratory system issues.
+These contaminants must be captured at-the-source to protect workers from serious health risks.